 Contributions.
 The Authority has elected to advance fund the OPEB Plan.
-The Authority's contributions totaled \$177,785, or 1.16% of covered payroll, for the current fiscal year.
+The Authority's contributions totaled \$182,195, or 1.07% of covered payroll, for the current fiscal year.
 The Authority's board of directors provides for the benefits and funding policy through Authority resolution and maintains the authority to change the policy.
 The GMA issues a publicly available financial report that includes financial statements and required supplementary information for GMEBS.

 OPEB Liability (Asset), OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to OPEB.
-At the end of the current fiscal year, the Authority reported a net OPEB asset of \$4,215,308.
-The net OPEB asset was measured as of August 31, 2022, and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation using data as of July 1, 2022.
-The results as of July 1, 2022 were based on the results for this plan in the actuarial valuation and review of postretirement welfare benefits as of July 1, 2021, adjusted forward using standard actuarial techniques and also adjusted for any changes in assumptions or benefit provisions.
-For the current fiscal year, the Authority recognized OPEB benefit of \$828,645.
+At the end of the current fiscal year, the Authority reported a net OPEB asset of \$1,196,999.
+The net OPEB asset was measured as of August 31, 2023, and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation using data as of July 1, 2023.
+For the current fiscal year, the Authority recognized OPEB benefit of \$139,785.